storageos/storageos.github.io/README.md

 ## Contributing

 All contributions welcome, from major updates to typos.
 If you're unsure, jump into our Slack channel to discuss.
-When done, please submit PR from your fork's master branch to `storageos/storageos.github.io` master branch, make sure to pull the latest from the original repo before committing your contribution.
+When done, please submit a pull request from your fork's master branch to the `storageos/storageos.github.io` master branch and make sure to pull the latest changes from the original repo before committing your contribution.

 ## Best Practices